In this article:

 - Metal grommets: these will deteriorate, make your tarp heavier and also cause damage to the camping tarp over time.
 Choose the tarp that’s made using webbing tie-out loops which will increase the lifespan of your tarp.
 They are also more convenient to use.

-- Small number of tie-out loops: you need to have as many set-up options as possible!
+- A small number of tie-out loops: you need to have as many set-up options as possible!
 Bare minimum tie-outs recommended: 9 - 1 in each corner, 1 in the center of each side (edge) and 1 in the very center of the tarp

 - A low hydrostatic resistance rating: These usually range from 2000 mm and up, with very few going higher than 10, 000 mm of hydrostatic resistance.
 Look for one with the highest rating you can find!
 For example, all AQ tarps have a 20 000 mm hydrostatic resistance rating.